Formula One World Championship: Beyond the Limit: Reception

-GamePro commented that the game has well-done real world elements such as cars responding differently depending on what surface they're being driven on, but is sub-par when it comes to conventional racing elements.
-They noted specific problems such as touchy controls, the lack of a multiplayer mode, "the standard Sega CD pixelization", and confusing graphical elements such as overly small rear-view mirrors and a cockpit view that lies too close to the ground, and summarized, "If you enjoy figuring out the right tires for the right track and tackling the challenge of finding the perfect moment to pull into the pit, then Formula One is your game.
-If you want intense racing, however, you won't find it behind the wheel of this car."
+GamePro commented that the game has well-done real world elements, such as cars responding differently depending on what surface they're being driven on, but is sub-par when it comes to conventional racing elements.
+They noted specific problems such as touchy controls, the lack of a multiplayer mode, "the standard Sega CD pixelization", and confusing graphical elements such as overly small rear-view mirrors and a cockpit view that lies too close to the ground.